bruzgus1/HTML-CSS-Milestone-Project/README.md

 - GitPod - the site was developed using Gitpod as the development environment.
 - GitHub - GitHub is used to store the projects code after being pushed from GitPod.
 - Google Fonts - Google Fonts were used throughout the project.
-- Balsalmic - Balsamic was used to make the wireframes for the website
+- Balsalmic - Balsamic was used to make the wireframes for the website.
-- Imgonline - was used to resize all the images to the same size
+- Imgonline - was used to resize all the images to the same size.

 ## Testing

  - **Validation:**
     - **HTML**
-        - The HTML for the site's four pages was passed through the W3C Markup Validation Service, and no errors or warnings were found.
+        - The HTML for the site's three pages was passed through the W3C Markup Validation Service, and no errors or warnings were found.
     - **CSS**
         - The site's CSS was passed through the W3C CSS Validation Service, and no errors were found.

 **Testing User Stories from User Experience (UX) Section**
 - As a user I want to understand the purpose of the website.
-    - The Home page was a detailed text to explain to the user what the websites purpose is
+    - The Home page was a detailed text to explain to the user what the websites purpose is .
 - As a user I want to be able to easily navigate throughout the site to find the content.
-    - Every page on the website has a navigation menu to allow the user to find the information he is looking for
+    - Every page on the website has a navigation menu to allow the user to find the information he is looking for.
-- As a user I want to see some moments from anime to understand what quality of anime can I expect to find here
+- As a user I want to see some moments from anime to understand what quality of anime can I expect to find here.
-    - The Home page has an incredibly well made video to show what anime is all about and what quality it can have
+    - The Home page has an incredibly well made video to show what anime is all about and what quality it can have.
-    - The images on the Home page show a few well known and liked anime that a user could watch
+    - The images on the Home page show a few well known and liked anime.

 ## Automated Testing
 - Each page of the site was evaluated using Lighthouse to assess them on four metrics; Performance, Accessibility, Best Practices & Search Engine Optimization (SEO).
 - The following changes were implemented:
-    1. Images format was changed from JPEG to WEBP
+    1. Images format was changed from JPEG to WEBP.
-    2. Image sizes were changed to be the same for all images
+    2. Image sizes were changed to be the same for all images (except those in the README file).

 ## Manual Testing